msrkp/hacker-roadmap/README.md

-# Becoming a Hacker: My Journey to Become Security Enthusiasts or Hacker and How You Could Become Like One
+# Becoming a Hacker: A Personal Narrative and a Roadmap

 The following will guide anyone interested in getting started in hacking or infosec.
 All the below content is based on the assumption that the reader doesn't know anything about computer/hacking.